Jud Süß: Feuchtwanger's novel

 Although the story of Duke Karl Alexander and Joseph Süß Oppenheimer constituted a relatively obscure episode in German history, it became the subject of a number of literary and dramatic treatments over the course of more than a century, the earliest of these having been Wilhelm Hauff's 1827 novella.
 The most successful literary adaptation was Lion Feuchtwanger's novel titled Jud Süß (1925) based on a play that he had written in 1916 but subsequently withdrawn.
 As a Jew, Feuchtwanger did not intend his portrayal of Süß to be antisemitic but rather as a study of the tragedy caused by the human weaknesses of greed, pride, and ambition.
-With an interest in exploring the challenges confronting Jews in the Diaspora, Feuchtwanger was particularly concerned with the issues of conversion and antisemitism.
+With an interest in exploring the challenges confronting Jews in the diaspora, Feuchtwanger was particularly concerned with the issues of conversion and antisemitism.
 He was particularly struck by the fact that Süß could have saved himself by converting to Christianity but had steadfastly refused to do so, opting instead to return to formal Jewish observance and piety.

 Ashley Dukes and Paul Kornfeld wrote dramatic adaptations of the Feuchtwanger novel.
 A German-born American director, Lothar Mendes, directed a British film adaptation of the novel in 1934.
-This film (entitled Power in the U.S.) starred Conrad Veidt, and was an early effort to expose Nazi anti-semitism.
+This film (entitled Power in the U.S.) starred Conrad Veidt, and was an early effort to expose Nazi antisemitism.
 It prompted the Nazi propaganda ministry to make their own version of the film, which starred the distinguished German star Werner Krauss, who had played the title role in The Cabinet of Dr. Caligari.